TDEE Calculator

 What is TDEE?

-TDEE (Total Daily Energy Expenditure) is the total number of calories your body burns in a day, including your basal metabolic rate (BMR), physical activity, and the thermic effect of food (TEF).
-It represents your total energy needs.
+TDEE (Total Daily Energy Expenditure) is the total calories your body burns daily, including metabolism (BMR), physical activity, and food digestion.
+It represents your complete energy needs.

 How often should I recalculate my TDEE?

-You should recalculate your TDEE whenever your weight changes significantly (5+ lbs), your activity level changes, or every 3-6 months to account for metabolic adaptations.
+Recalculate when your weight changes significantly (5+ lbs), when activity level changes, or every 3-6 months to account for metabolic adaptations.

 Can I increase my TDEE?